SAMtoBAM/TLHcrsFinder/README.md

 9. Search the whole genome using BLASTn using the representative TLHcrs repeat
 10. Plot the alignment and whole genome positions of TLHcrs repeats for manual verification/scrutiny

+TLHcrsFinder runs an additional XX steps if provided multiple assemblies using -al
+11. Rapidly generate a k-mer NJ phylogeny using mashtree
+12. Calculate global-ANI (g-ANI) statistics for TLHcrs repeats within an assembly and between TLHcrs repeat representatives
+13. Plot the tree and g-ANI stats side by side

 ## Manually identified a secondary repeat?